redsh4de/monero-site/src/content/moneropedia/en/mining.md

 ---
-summary: 'the process of cryptographically computing a mathematical proof for a block, containing a number of transactions, which is then added to the blockchain'
+summary: "the process of cryptographically computing a mathematical proof for a block, containing a number of transactions, which is then added to the blockchain"
 title: Mining
 terms: ["mining", "miner", "miners"]
 ---